sjbrown/1kfa/resolution_cards/character_move_sheet.md

  * by getting out of the way or acting fast, flip Dex
  * with quick wits or via mental fortitude, flip Int

- On a ✅ / ✔✔, the GM may ask you a question, offer you a worse outcome, hard bargain, or ugly choice
+Questions:

+ * What new complication arises?
+ * What cost must be paid?
+ * What disadvantage does this create?
+ * What hard bargain or ugly choice must be made?